dacr/bullyboy/README.md

   nop sha-1, 110 days for classic => 740 days for parallel
   + The issue was linked to the password generator that was not fast enough, and was not used by the default classic implementation !
+- Sometimes it is required to restart several times "sbt run" to achieve better performances !
+  + Why ?

 ## Some interesting external links